 Lecturing and Teaching

 The MA convenor is Dr Corinne Lennox, Senior Lecturer in Human Rights.
-Other core lecturers include Dr Damien Short (Reader in Human Rights), Dr David Cantor (Reader in International Human Rights Law), and Dr Sarah Singer (Early Career Academic in International Refugee Law).
+Other core lecturers include Dr Damien Short (Reader in Human Rights), Dr David Cantor (Reader in International Human Rights Law), and Dr Sarah Singer (Lecturer in International Human Rights Law).

-Their research interests include caste-based discrimination, ecocide, environmental destruction and human rights, genocide, international human rights law and the rights of indigenous peoples and minorities.
+Their research interests include ecocide, environmental destruction and human rights, genocide, international refugee law, the rights of indigenous peoples and minorities, caste-based discrimination and LGBTI rights.
 In addition to their scholarly expertise, our academic staff have and continue to act as human rights advocates, practitioners and consultants, and their teaching draws on their extensive experience.

 Lecturers for the optional modules for the MA bring a wealth of experience and interdisciplinary perspectives to the MA.
-In previous years, they have included Dr Julian Burger, who worked at the UN Office for the High Commissioner for Human Rights for more than 20 years, during which he was the head of the Indigenous Peoples and Minorities Programme; Dr Carlos Galviz, who lectures on human rights research methods, and Dr Malayna Raftopoulos, who teaches modules focused on human rights in Latin America in the spring term.
+In previous years, they have included Dr Julian Burger, who worked at the UN Office for the High Commissioner for Human Rights for more than 20 years, during which he was the head of the Indigenous Peoples and Minorities Programme; and Dr Lucy McMahon, who has worked with human rights organisations in Brazil and the UK.

 The degree is enriched by being able to draw on an extensive range of guest lecturers, including academic specialists and human rights practitioners who offer practical perspectives on a number of topics.
-In previous academic years the degree has benefited from the insights of representatives from Amnesty International; Christian Aid; Freedom from Torture and the Red Cross, among others.
+In previous academic years the degree has benefited from the insights of staff from Amnesty International; Mercy Corps; UN field missions; Shelter; Shell; Freedom from Torture and the Red Cross, among others.

-Speakers from NGOs are able to provide practical, policy-oriented perspectives on the impact of human rights norms and policies on the ground, thus providing different insights into the practicalities of human rights work.
+Speakers from NGOs, UN agencies and business are able to provide practical, policy-oriented perspectives on the impact of human rights norms and policies on the ground, thus providing different insights into the practicalities of human rights work.

 The practical experience of our staff, and the insights from human rights practitioners, means that the degree stays current with new developments in the field.